 WRJ, WRN, and their partners are deeply involved in addressing the gender pay gap in the Reform Movement.
 This work continues to benefit people of all genders and identities in the Reform Movement and beyond.

 On average, women working full-time in the United States are paid just 80 percent of what men in comparable positions are paid.
 Women of color make even less.
-Sadly, the gender pay gap exists also within Jewish institutions at similar rates.
-Salary data from Reform Movement professional associations reveals that Reform institutions are not immune from this societal problem.
+This gender pay gap also exists in Jewish institutions at similar rates, including those of the Reform Movement.

 The issue of pay equity is often defined as a woman’s issue, yet we know it to be an issue of human rights and social justice.
 By engaging the entire Reform Movement around this issue, we are reinforcing the message that economic justice for women is at the core of our fundamental Jewish values.